Comment on page

 Start developing your NRSDK Unity apps on Android phone.

-This quickstart guide will help you set up your development environment and test out the sample app “Hello MR” on NRSDK.
+This quickstart guide will help you set up your development environment and test out the sample app “Hello MR” using NRSDK.

 Hardware Checklist